cyanidecupcake/fab-moments-handbook/session2.md

 ### Additional Activity: Budget

-It might be helpful to set monetary paramaters to keep projects from becoming too expensive or complex.
+It might be helpful to set monetary parameters to keep projects from becoming too expensive or complex.

 Facilitators can create simple "stores" within their host site with potential materials and an associated cost for a unit of each material.
 At the start of the project present each group with a set amount of fake money and have them plan out a budget for the project.